e-Learning Module

 Animation

-When designing patient education animations for emotionally distressed, low-knowledge learners, the cognitive load theory (CLT) and cognitive theory of multimedia learning (CTML) are crucial to the eisng process.
+When designing patient education animations for emotionally distressed, low-knowledge learners, the cognitive load theory (CLT) and cognitive theory of multimedia learning (CTML) are crucial to the learning process.
+The following CTML principles selected are crucial for engagement and should guide design, especially if the goals are similar to ones of this research:

 E-learning module